Table of Contents

 - Should we pick a different vendor?

-A digital contracting platform gives you access to the contract data you need to answer these important questions.
+A digital contracting platform gives you access to the contract records you need to answer these important questions.

-Sophisticated contract lifecycle management software gives you access to metadata through the contract repository.
-These stored contracts are full of data you can view and analyze with insights tools built into the software.
+Contract lifecycle management software gives you access to metadata through the contract repository.
+These stored contracts are full of information you can view and analyze with insights tools built into the software.
 It empowers you to:

 - Create, customize, and filter charts using any contract metadata